-The data are drawn from the publicly available 5% longitudinal sample of the whole population claiming Job Seekers Allowance (JSA) in the U.K. from 1982 to July 1999 (the JUVOS database).
+The data are drawn from the publicly available five per cent longitudinal sample of the whole population claiming Job Seekers Allowance (JSA) in the UK from 1982 to June 1999 (the JUVOS database).
 This is an administrative database that includes individual information on spells on JSA, the unemployment benefit available in the UK, the main focus being the starting and ending dates of the spells.
 Individuals can be followed through all their JSA spells since the same group of the population is followed over time.
 However, although we know the length of time in non-JSA spells, we have no information on any transitions between different jobs during these periods.
 Since 1996, however, the agencies have collected data on the destination when leaving the claimant count.
-There are twenty different destination codes, including exit to employment, training/education, other benefits, incarceration, etc. The JUVOS data set also includes a small number of other variables-age, gender, marital status, geographic location, previous occupation, and sought occupation.
+There are twenty different destination codes, including exit to employment, training/education, other benefits, incarceration, etc. The JUVOS data set also includes a small number of other variables - age, gender, marital status, geographic location, previous occupation and sought occupation.
+Descriptive statistics on the treatment group and different comparison groups are presented in Appendix1, Table 1A.

 We also make use of the New Deal Evaluation Dataset (NDED), an administrative data set that contains information on virtually all individuals that have gone through the New Deal, even if only briefly.
-For participants, very detailed information is available from the time they join the program, including the types of treatment being administered and the timing of each intervention, letters being sent and interviews being made, a long list of sociodemographic variables and the destination when leaving the program.
-Nonparticipants, however, are not included in the sample, which limits its use for evaluation purposes.
-Note that we only consider the flow at 6 months, so there is no direct problem with mixing the stock and flow.
+For participants, very detailed information is available from the time they join the program, including the types of treatment being administered and the timing of each intervention, letters being sent and interviews being made, a long list of socio-demographic variables and the destination when leaving the program.
+Non-participants, however, are not included in the sample, which limits its use for evaluation purposes.

-The use of the evaluation dataset (NDED) is meant to complement the lack of information in benefit (JSA) administrative records about the take-up of New Deal options.
-Since starting an option implies dropping from the JSA claimant count, there is a potentially large group that is being reclassified as nonunemployed while simply being driven through the program according to its rules.
-Unfortunately, we are unable to securely identify these types of exits from the JUVOS data set.
-We use the NDED instead to know the proportion of participants that enroll in each type of option (in any given region-date) by length of the New Deal spell.
+The use of the evaluation dataset NDED is meant to complement the lack of information in benefit (JSA) administrative records about the take-up of New Deal options.
+Since starting an option implies dropping from the JSA claimant count, there is a potentially large group that is being reclassified as non-unemployed while simply being driven through the program according to its rules.
+Unfortunately, we are unable to securely identify these types of exits from the JUVOS data set.19 We use the NDED instead to know the proportion of participants that enroll in each type of option (in any given region-date) by length of the New Deal spell.

-In drawing up the treatment groups we have used 19-24-year-olds even though the New Deal also affects 18 year olds.
-This is because 18-year-olds can still be in high school and in England high school is only compulsory up to the age of 16.
-Participation of 16-18-year-olds in full-time education grew rapidly over this period so we decided to avoid any time varying
+In drawing up the treatment groups we have used 19-24 year olds even though the New Deal also affects 18 year olds.
+This is because 18 year olds can still be in high school and in England high school is only compulsory up to the age of sixteen.
+Participation of 16 to 18 year olds in full time education grew rapidly over this period so we decided to avoid any time varying composition effects by dropping 18 year olds.
+In any case, inclusion made no difference to the results.20